-There are no roaming reference points defined between SNPN and PLMN, neither roaming agreement.
+There are no roaming reference points defined between SNPN and PLMN, neither roaming agreement is assumed.
 SNPN and PLMN are independent of each other.
 When UE is accessing SNPN service via PLMN, UE uses two independent subscriptions to access each network separately.
-The whole PLMN in this scenario can be regarded as a black box of “Untrusted non-3GPP Access” simply offering IP connectivity for the UE to the N3IWF of SNPN, as depicted by Figure 1.
+The whole PLMN in this scenario can be regarded as a black box of “Untrusted non-3GPP Access” from SNPN point of view, simply offering IP connectivity for the UE to the N3IWF of SNPN, as depicted by Figure 1.

+However, optionally, there might be some SLA between PLMN and SNPN in order to enable the underlay network to fulfill the QoS requirement in the overlay network.
+PLMN is the underlay network and SNPN is the overlay network in case of accessing SNPN service via PLMN.
+See the notes in TS 23.501 clause 5.30.2.7 and 5.30.2.8.